 Most heating pollution comes from America’s older, less efficient buildings built before 1980 and heated with central heating systems running an oil or gas furnace.
 These systems are designed to distribute high-temperature (140º-180ºF) air or water around the building.
 Even with weatherization, a cold climate heat pump (solar, geothermal, mini-split, etc.) can’t affordably keep up with the heat loss in these older buildings.

-The idea that we should eliminate all combustion heating is a great goal, but like it or not, in the short term our only choices for America’s older buildings will continue to be combustion heat from oil, gas, or wood.
+The idea that we should eliminate all combustion heating is a great goal, but like it or not, in the short term our only choices for America’s older buildings in Energy Star zones five, six, and seven will continue to be combustion heat from oil, gas, or wood.

 Every week, thousands of central heating boilers and furnaces are being replaced, many with gas (which is worse than oil despite Big Energy’s clean gas claims).
 Those heating systems are going to be pumping CO2 out of the ground and into the atmosphere for the next 25 years.
 We have two choices: fossil fuels (oil and gas boilers) that add to the total carbon in the atmosphere or wood pellet boilers, which releases less than half the carbon.
 At a minimum, heating with a wood pellet boiler or furnace reduces greenhouse gas emissions by ~60% when considering the life-cycle analysis of sourcing, processing, and transporting heating fuels.